 How to make Pomodori e mozzarella – Mozzarella and tomatoes

-The preparation is very simple, easy, and strathforward.
+The preparation is effortless, easy, and straightforward.

-Slice the tomatoes in thick slices.
+Slice the tomatoes into thick slices.

 Put them on a plate, with a slice of mozzarella di bufala on top.

 Dress with extra virgin olive oil and serve.

 What do you need to make a perfect Pomodori e mozzarella